-JCC currently utilizes paraprofessionals to assist students in the classroom or in a quiet place to aid in whatever tutoring or assistance is necessary on an "as needed" basis.
+JCC currently utilizes paraprofessionals to assist students in the classroom or in a quiet place to aid in whatever tutoring or assistance is necessary on an "as-needed" basis.
 The classroom teacher is responsible for arranging the work, the materials, and the guidelines by which the paraprofessional would follow to assist the student(s).
-A part-time Interventionist works with students in the Language Arts and Math areas.
-She works with students one-on-one throughout the day.
+The Title 1 teacher and the classroom teacher work with students in the Language Arts and Math areas.
+They may work with students one-on-one or in small groups throughout the day.

-At the Elementary site in Tecumseh, summer school is offered for students K-5 who are in need of assistance and are working below grade level in reading, writing, spelling or math skills.
+At the Elementary site in Tecumseh, summer school is offered to students in grades K-5 who require assistance and are working below grade level in reading, writing, spelling, or math skills.
 Students may qualify for summer school in the following ways: